liamhelmer/agentic-reliability-framework/README.md

 **Enterprise Edition (Commercial)**

+> The Enterprise Edition of ARF transforms advisory intelligence into governed, auditable execution at scale.

 **Enterprise Edition (Commercial)** The Enterprise Edition of ARF transforms advisory intelligence into **governed, production-grade execution**.
 It introduces permissioned remediation workflows, persistent organizational memory, outcome-aware optimization, and compliance-aligned controls—while preserving strict safety boundaries and human oversight.
 Enterprise deployments are designed for reliability teams operating at scale, where **predictable execution, auditability, and measurable business outcomes** are required.
 Execution, learning, analytics, and compliance capabilities are available exclusively under a commercial license.

 **️ Why Choose ARF Over Alternatives**